 Instructors and Teaching Fellows

-Center for Teaching and Learning has created a help guide that can be beneficial to everyone who needs a little more help with anything in Canvas.
+The Center for Teaching and Learning has created a help guide that can be beneficial to everyone who needs a little more help with anything in Canvas.
 You can access these articles here: Help Canvas @ Yale.
-Consultants are available to meet with you to provide you with additional training or one-on-one training to set up your Canvas @ Yale course.
+Instructional Technologists are available to meet with you to provide you with additional training or one-on-one training to set up your Canvas @ Yale course.
 For appointments and information, please schedule your consult.
 Please also see Training Opportunities for further information on assistance with Canvas @ Yale.

 Transition to Canvas @ Yale

 Canvas has successfully supported Yale’s distance and hybrid course offerings since 2014, yet it is a challenge for students and instructors to use Classes*v2 for some courses and Canvas for others.
 A fall 2015 pilot of Canvas showed a significant majority of instructors and students would prefer to use Canvas over Classes*v2 (Sakai).
 The University has decided to converge on a single platform for all of our courses.
 In making this decision, we’re following the lead of many of our peers who have recently adopted Canvas as their campus learning management system: this list includes many of our former partners in the Sakai open-source community, such as Stanford, Michigan, and Indiana.

 Yes, you can add unofficial participants to your Canvas site, as you did in Classes*v2.

 - To add participants, please see the article How do I add users to my course?
 Most Yale affiliates already have a Canvas user account connected to their NetID; others will have accounts based on their email address.

 - If a participant does NOT yet have a Canvas user account, please complete the Guest Account Request form.